ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     that can be used to bind it in the Angular application.
 -   `fitToContent` - is a boolean attribute allows the text area to expand vertically to fit the content.

+_Alternatives_

+_Decision on choosing `markdown` as an accessor over methods_:

+Initially, we thought of having `getMarkdown()` and `setMarkdown()` methods to retrieve and update the markdown string.
+This approach was chosen because converting the rich text content entered in the editor to a markdown string is a costlier operation and not wanted to trigger it as an event/property for every input in the editor.
+But for the `nimble-rich-text-viewer`, this conversion is a one-time operation performed solely to set the markdown string and display the rich text content so we thought of having `markdown` as a property for the viewer component.
+This makes it inconsistent among components that serve similar purposes.
+So to avoid this inconsistency, we made the decision to have `markdown` as an accessor for both components and perform the necessary operations within the `getters` and `setters`.

 _Methods_

 -   none